KomalSandhu25/Artificial_Intelligence/README.md

 The code for the given repo is private.

 The private repo contains implementation of different AI algorithms such as
-1. A-star search
+1. A-STAR SEARCH
+   *Problem Statement*: calculate a route between two points in Romania while seeking to minimize time and space cost.

 2. K-means algorithm
-3. Minimax algorithm
+4. Minimax algorithm
-4. Bayes Network
+5. Bayes Network
-5. Decision trees
+6. Decision trees